Case Study

 Low Fidelity Prototype

 The initial sketches and wireframes focused on core flows.
+Various versions were created and tested.
 Early testing with users highlighted which steps felt confusing or redundant, and informed changes before moving to high-fidelity design.

 High Fidelity Prototype

 The final prototype integrates the app’s full visual identity, branding, and refined user flows.
-With feedback from multiple usability testing rounds, the app now presents a polished experience with clear call-to-actions, seamless transitions between planning and booking, and an engaging community vibe.
+With feedback from multiple usability testing rounds, the app now presents a polished experience with clear call-to-actions, a focus on accessibility and seamless transitions between planning and booking, and an engaging community vibe.

 Prototype